Ledgerback/DGSF/daoindex/Transition/V0.9 to V1.0/Survey for assessing principles.md

 12. Normative: Does the principle strengthen the social layer of DAOs?
 12. Organizing model: Does the principle make DAOs, as a form of organizing, more coherent?
 13. Ideal DAO: Can a DAO that puts the principles into practice serve as a reference point for other DAOs?
+14. Good example: Do you see any DAOs practicing this principle well in the real-world?
+14. Bad example: Do you see any DAOs practicing this principle poorly in the real-world?